 3) Applicants with a CGPA of 3.0 - 3.49 will have the opportunity to provide a compelling argument explaining any relevant special circumstances that have impacted their CGPA.
 A statement may be included by uploading a document under Optional Documents in the graduate application.

 If applicants with a CGPA of 3.0 - 3.49 do not provide a compelling argument, these applications will not be evaluated.

-Applicants must pay a non-refundable application fee (domestic transcripts $90.00 CDN and international transcripts $125.00 CDN) before they can upload the required supporting documents.
-You will not be able to upload your supporting documents until your payment has been received and processed.
+Applicants must pay a non-refundable application fee (domestic transcripts $110.00 CDN and international transcripts $150.00 CDN) before they can upload the required supporting documents.
+You cannot upload your supporting documents until your payment has been received and processed.
 Please allow 1-2 business days for payment to process.
 You can review here on how to pay for the application fee.
 Note: the department does not waive application fee upon request.

 Please keep in mind that the application deadline is the last day for applicants to apply and upload all supporting documentation (including letters of reference).
 We recommend that you apply at least a week prior to the application deadline.

 For more information about the application process, please review here.

 Note: Applicants can update or replace their CV and statement of intent until the application deadline.
 If the applicant needs to replace their transcripts and update the referee's information, please contact the graduate program assistant (firstname.lastname@example.org) to do so.